handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ### Importing all modules

-To see how to import all the modules that Handsontable is made of, click below:
+To see how to import all Handsontable modules, click below:

 ::: details Importing all modules
 ```js